Submissions are CLOSED until early 2026.

 Blind Submissions

-Important to note, though, is that we read submissions blind.
-This means our editors do not know the name of the person whose work they are evaluating when they encounter it for the first time.
-We believe this is necessary to maintain equity in a small university department.
-Therefore, if you put your name anywhere on your submission document (such as in the header or title), we will have to automatically disqualify your submission.
-You may only put your name in your bio and in your submission email.
+We read submissions blind.
+This means our editors will not know the author’s name.
+Therefore, if you put your name anywhere on your submission document (such as in the filename or title) we will have to disqualify your submission.